Craig Kimbrel: International career

 Kimbrel was named the closer for Team USA in the 2013 World Baseball Classic.
-Despite not surrendering one lead-off double all year with the Braves in 2012, Kimbrel gave one up to Nelson Cruz of the Dominican Republic in their round two matchup.
-Kimbrel would go on to give up two runs in the game, and be the losing pitcher in Team USA's 3–1 loss to the eventual champions.
+Despite not surrendering a lead-off double all year with the Braves in 2012, Kimbrel gave one up to Nelson Cruz of the Dominican Republic in their second round matchup.
+Kimbrel gave up two runs in the game and was the losing pitcher in Team USA's 3–1 loss to the eventual champions.